-On today’s date in 1653, Marguerite Bourgeoys landed in Québec with Paul de Chomedey, sieur de Maisonneuve, and 100 of his soldiers to defend Ville-Marie (present-day Old Montréal) against the Iroquois.
+On today’s date in 1653, Marguerite Bourgeoys landed in Québec with French military officer and founder of Montréal Paul de Chomedey.

-Bourgeoys, who intended to establish a school upon arriving, was commemorated on an eight-cent stamp (Scott #660) issued by Canada’s Post Office Department in 1975.
+Bourgeoys, who intended to establish a school upon arriving, was commemorated on an eight-cent stamp (Scott #660) issued by Canada’s Post Office Department (now Canada Post) in 1975.
 Printed by Ashton-Potter, the multi-coloured stamp has general tagging along two opposite sides and had a print run of 13,400,000.

 Bourgeoys was born in 1620 in Troyes, France.
-She became deeply religious after seeing a vision and offered to go to the outpost of Montréal as a teacher.
-She arrived in 1653 after several more visions; unfortunately, most of the children had died and there were not enough youth to establish a school as planned.
+She became deeply religious after seeing a vision shortly before her departure to Montréal and offered to go to the post as a teacher.
+She eventually arrived at the colony with Chomedey in 1653; however, most of the children had already died, so Bourgeoys couldn’t establish the school as planned.